 This dairy-free almond milk ice cream recipe is made with just 4 simple ingredients.
 It is super refreshing and has a deliciously creamy texture.
-Option to stir through my keto chocolate chip cookie dough!
+It is also low in fat, sugar free and dairy-free.

-Everyone has a food they never run out of at home, and for me that's almond milk.
-I drink it every day in my morning cup of matcha latte and often use it in my baking.
+Everyone has a food they never run out of at home, and for me that is almond milk.
+I drink it every day and often use it in baking.

 As it happens, it also makes a great base for dairy-free ice cream that tastes better than any Ben & Jerrys or Häagen Dazs.